Course Details | The Edinburgh MRCS OSCE Preparation Course – Online

 Candidates preparing for the Intercollegiate MRCS Part B (OSCE) Examination.

-A major component of the course is the series of simulated MRCS OSCE stations covering procedural skills; applied surgical science and critical care; anatomy and surgical pathology and communication skills.
+A major component of the course is the series of simulated MRCS OSCE stations covering clinical and procedural skills; applied surgical science and critical care; anatomy and surgical pathology and communication skills.

-Many of the OSCE stations shall use simulated patients for communication skills and examiners give structured individual feedback with candidates both observing and taking part in the mock sessions.
+Clinical OSCE stations use both real and simulated patients and examiners give structured individual feedback with candidates both observing and taking part in the mock sessions.
 This course also offers an ideal opportunity to apply knowledge gained on surgical anatomy.

 - Describe the content areas that can be covered during the MRCS OSCE;

 - Describe the structure of a typical MRCS OSCE;

 - Describe the common areas of failure associated with the examination;